-Shrinivas Kulkarni, Professor of Astronomy and Planetary Science at California Institute of Technology, USA, is the Director of Caltech Optical Observatories and the Director of the NASA Exoplanet Science Institute.
-He is a leading figure in time-domain astrophysics across the electromagnetic spectrum.
+Kulkarni, a professor of Astronomy and Planetary Science at California Institute of Technology, is a leading figure in time-domain astrophysics across the electromagnetic spectrum.

 Among his notable achievements are the identifications of the host galaxies and supernovae associated with gamma ray bursts, the association of soft gamma-ray repeaters with neutron stars, and detailed studies of the full variety of supernovae, binary and millisecond pulsars, and magnetars.